LeanneChan/Gentrification-Trends-In-NYC/_posts/2019-12-12-HomePrices.md

 ![Hexbin FacetGrid]({{site.url}}{{site.baseurl}}/assets/images/plot4_Size_to_price_ByBoroughYear.png)

 The relationship between the sale price to size is much less steep for the Bronx and Staten Island.
-In Brooklyn, we notice that over the years, the concetration of price to size becomes progressively streamlined and steeper, indicating that there is an increase in overall sale price per square feet.
+In Brooklyn, we notice that over the years, the concentration of price to size becomes progressively streamlined and steeper, indicating that there is an increase in overall sale price per square feet.
 This could be an indication of rising land value, one of the effects of gentrification.
 We also notice that Manhattan has a rather wide range housing prices to size, and this could be a reason for the rather fluctuating average price per square feet over the years in the previous chart.
 Nonetheless, many of the Manhattan observations are clearly on the higher end of the sale price scale.

-<u style="color: #f768a1">A Map of Average Price per Sqaure Foot across Zip Codes</u>**
+<u style="color: #f768a1">A Map of Average Price per Square Foot across Zip Codes</u>**
 - The following plot was created using [Holoviews](https://hvplot.pyviz.org/).
 - Choose a year in the drop down menu to analyze!
 - Roll over the map to get more information about the price per square foot, zip code, borough and year!